Lioker-source/Lioker-source/README.md

 - 👋 Hi, I’m @Lioker-source
-- 👀 I’m interested in game-development and other cool stuff
+- 👀 I’m interested in development and other cool stuff
-- 🌱 I’m currently learning Godot
+- 🌱 I’m currently learning Vue 3
-- 💞️ I’m looking to collaborate on a school project in godot